100 Florida Trails®

 Here we visit the Duke Energy Trail from North to South

-John Chestnut Park to Enterprise Rd. - 6.7 miles
+North section - John Chestnut Park to Enterprise Rd.
+(7 miles)

-Past Enterprise Road, the trail crosses a bridge over busy US 19.
-It then runs along the powerline corridor with no shade.
-Watch for Duke Energy trucks crossing the trail.
-A parking lot with portalet is available at Sunset Pt.
+A dirt parking lot is at the southeast corner of Enterprise Rd.
+Then the trail crosses a bridge over busy US 19, and continues along the powerline corridor with no shade.
+Watch for Duke Energy trucks crossing the trail at the power station.
+A dirt parking lot is available at Sunset Pt.
 Road.

 From Sunset Pt.
 Road, the trail runs south along the power line to NE Coachman Road.
 Here, the trail runs roadside to Old Coachman Road, where it crosses a railroad track and meets Ream Wilson Clearwater Trail.
 The two run together past Northeast Coachman Park (parking, picnic, disk golf course), then they cross Old Coachman Road where they diverge - Ream Wilson goes straight, while Duke Energy Trail goes to the right.